 normally.
 No additional configuration is required.
 To increase the number of web workers/job handlers, increase the

-By default, a job will be handled by the web worker that receives the job setup request (via the UI/API).
-Jobs can be
+processes.
+Jobs will be handled by the web worker that receives the job setup request (via the UI/API).

 uWSGI + Mule job handling¶